sjhoeksma/ngx-do/projects/ngx-do-api-gateway/README.md

-# ngx-do-proxy is a Mock API Server
+# ngx-do-api-gateway is a Mock API Server
 This packages is there to run a mock json base API/DB server with authentication, authorization, ddos protection and auto rebuild of database base on the different data files. **Don't use it for production services.**

 To start the server use ```node index.js``` or ```npm start --silent -- ``` and for example to override the port configuration variable add ```--port=3001```